Speakers

 Anand Singh

-Anand Singh is President of UNITE HERE Local 2, representing over 13,000 hospitality workers in San Francisco and San Mateo counties.
+Anand Singh is the Director of UNITE HERE International Union, representing over 13,000 hospitality workers in San Francisco and San Mateo counties.

 Shortly after graduating from UC Berkeley in 2002, Singh attended an AFL-CIO organizing training, where he met worker-leaders who reminded him of his parents – immigrants from Bihar, India – and who inspired him to pursue a career in the labor movement.